Divisadero de Pinamar railway station

-Divisadero de Pinamar is a railway station in General Madariaga Partido of Buenos Aires Province, Argentina.
-The station was opened in 1996 as an extension of the General Guido – General Madariaga branch of General Roca Railway.
+Divisadero de Pinamar is a former railway station in General Madariaga Partido of Buenos Aires Province, Argentina.
+The station was inaugurated in 1996 as an extension of the General Guido – General Madariaga branch of General Roca Railway.

-After some closures, the station is currently active with trains that transport people from Constitución, Buenos Aires, to turistic cities of Atlantic Coast such as Pinamar and Villa Gesell.
-It is operated by state-owned Trenes Argentinos Operaciones.
+After some closures, the station was active with trains that transported people from Constitución, Buenos Aires, to turistic cities of Atlantic Coast such as Pinamar and Villa Gesell.
+It was operated by state-owned Trenes Argentinos Operaciones until April 2025, when the service was suspended.

 History

 Background: the first station

-By the beginning of the XX century, the agricultural producers that lived next to the Atlantic coast were forced to make long trips driving their cattle to the BAGSR stations of the Constitución–Mar del Plata line.
+By the beginning of the 20th century, the agricultural producers that lived next to the Atlantic coast were forced to make long trips driving their cattle to the BAGSR stations of the Constitución–Mar del Plata line.
 After their requests, the BAGSR built a branch from Gral.
 Guido to Juancho in General Madariaga Partido.

 The economical growth of the region allowed its inhabitants to produce other goods so new branches were built to facilitate their transport.
 One of those branches reached the point where the intersection of RP 11 and RP 74 is placed today, very close to the entrance to Pinamar.
 Nevertheless, most of those branches would be lifted in the 1940s.

 In 1949, state-owned Ferrocarriles Argentinos used remaining tracks to open a passenger service to Pinamar, which was opened in August 1949.
 The service operated until December 1967, when it was closed.

 Rebirth with a new station (1996–2011)

 In 1991 the Governor of Buenos Aires Province, Eduardo Duhalde, expressed his intention to reactivate the Gral.
 Guido – Gral.
 Madariaga service (those tracks had not been removed) also stating that the government was studying to extend the line to Pinamar.
-Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operated passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.
+Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operate passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.

 Between 1994 and 1996 new tracks were added from Gral.
 Madariaga and a new station named "Divisadero de Pinamar".
 The new station was built1,5 km from the Route 11 (west direction) and more distant than the original Pinamar station closed in 1967 to avoid a level crossing on a highly trafficked route.
 Divisadero de Pinamar was inaugurated on December 7, 1996.